GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 - Creating the ML Pipeline:
   - Use a notebook on Google Vertex AI Workbench Instance to develop and adjust the ML pipeline on the development environment.
 - Triggering the Pipeline:
-  - The pipeline is set to trigger via Cloud Build upon merges to the non-production branch after being validated on development environment.
+  - The pipeline is set to trigger via Cloud Build upon merges to the nonproduction branch after being validated on development environment.
 - Training and Deploying the Model:
   - The model is trained and deployed using the census income dataset.
   - Deployment and monitoring occur in the production environment.